 This program provides services and infrastructure for open research at CMU through digital tools, training opportunities for research tools and practices, collaboration opportunities on data science projects, special events and advocacy, and a team of experts available as research consultants and collaborators.

-- KiltHub Repository – make all of the products of your research openly available, citable, and reusable
+- KiltHub Repository – make all of the products of your research openly available and citable with CMU’s institutional repository

-- Carpentries Workshops – 2-day introductions to scientific computing with R and Python
+- Carpentries Workshops – 2-day introductions to coding with R, Python, shell, and Git

-- Libraries Workshops – local workshops on getting started with research tools from Mendeley to Jupyter and research practices from literature searching to data management
+- Libraries Workshops – short workshops on getting started with research tools from Zotero to Jupyter Notebooks and research practices from literature searching to data management

-- Open Science Symposium: An annual symposium that brings together researchers, funders, publishers, & tool developers to discuss the challenges & opportunities of open research.
-Program & video of talks are available online for OSS2018 (video), OSS 2019 (video), and OSS 2020 (video).
+- Open Science Symposium - A semi-annual symposium that brings together researchers, funders, publishers, and tool developers to discuss the challenges and opportunities of open research.

 - Consultations – Get in touch for help with any stage of the research process from grant writing and data management plans, to reproducible analysis workflows, to making any or all products of your research open.